Conditionally Elicitable Dynamic Risk Measures for Deep Reinforcement Learning: Introduction

 If we restrict the broad class of convex risk measures to a narrower class of risk mappings that are \emph{elicitable}, one can achieve significant improvements in the estimation of the risk.
-Although the term ``elicitability'' was established recently by \citet{lambert2008eliciting}, the general idea originates from the seminal work of \citet{osband1985providing}.
-Elicitable and conditionally elicitable statistical functions have a corresponding loss function, often called \emph{scoring function}, that can be used as a penalizer when updating its point estimate -- a common example is the expectation which can be estimated using the mean squared error.
+Although the term ``elicitability'' was established recently by \cite{lambert2008eliciting}, the general idea originates from the seminal work of \cite{osband1985providing}.
+Elicitable (and conditionally elicitable) statistical functions have a corresponding loss function, often called \emph{scoring function}, that can be used as a penalizer when updating its point estimate -- a common example is the expectation which can be estimated using the mean squared error.
+In the \RL{} literature, \cite{shen2014risk} suggest a Q-learning algorithm for a class of elicitable mappings, i.e. \emph{utility-based shortfall risk measures}, in case of tabular Markovian decision processes, while \cite{marzban2021deep} propose a modification for \emph{dynamic expectile risk measures} and continuous spaces.
 Recently, \cite{fissler2016higher} provided characterisations of those scoring functions for many risk measures, including a class of static spectral risk measures.
-To the best of our knowledge, there is no work that explores the notion of (strictly consistent) scoring functions for general spectral risk measures in a dynamic framework.
+To the best of our knowledge, there is no work that explores the notion of (strictly consistent) scoring functions for a large class of conditionally elicitable risk measures in a dynamic framework.

 In this paper, we develop a practical and efficient framework to estimate dynamic spectral risk measures, which allows us to devise a conceptually improved methodology for actor-critic algorithms in risk-aware \RL{} problems.
 Our contributions are: (i) devise a composite model regression framework using artificial neural networks (\ANN{}s) to estimate a class of elicitable dynamic spectral risk measures; (ii) prove that our estimation method can approximate the dynamic risk to an arbitrary accuracy given sufficiently large neural network structures; (iii) implement a risk-aware actor-critic algorithm using our proposed framework that exclusively uses full (outer) episodes, i.e. does not require additional (inner) transitions; and (iv) validate our approach on a benchmark example, and illustrate its performance on a portfolio allocation problem using both simulated and real data.